Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 title: Develop Digital Workspace
 ---

-# Getting started

 # Prerequisites and requirements

 The first thing to do is to check the prerequisites and the requirements to run the front-end application directly into a development environment.

 More in particular check that you have:

--   Alfresco Content Services (alias ACS) Community or Enterprise edition up and running (identify the URL that will be required as configuration).
+* Alfresco Content Services (alias ACS) Community or Enterprise edition up and running (identify the URL that will be required as configuration).
--   The latest lts version of NodeJs.
+* The latest lts version of NodeJs.
--   A recent (and supported) version of a browser (see here for further details).
+* A recent (and supported) version of a browser (see here for further details).

 # Cloning and launching the front-end application